6stringbeliever/frontend-nanodegree-mobile-portfolio/README.md

 * Switched Google webfonts to JavaScript method to remove render blocking
 * Created multiple sizes for pizzeria images (thumbnail, body size) to reduce file size
 * Losslessly compressed all images
+* Used Gulp JS and plugins to minify HTML, CSS, and JavaScript

 ### Sites Used